Explore LGBTQ Rochester.

-With a rich history of civil rights, it shouldn't come as a shock that Rochester is among the most welcoming, LGBT-friendly metro areas in the U.S., ranked 12th in 2014's Gayest Cities in America by the Advocate.com.
+With a rich history of civil rights, it shouldn't come as a shock that Rochester is among the most welcoming, LGBTQ-friendly metro areas in the U.S., ranked 11th in 2016's Gayest Cities in America by the Advocate.com.
 It's also one of the most culturally abundant.
 Rochester received a perfect score of 100 from the Human Rights Campaign.

-The third weekend in July the Gay Alliance (gayalliance.org) produces Rochester Pride.
-There are foursignature Pride events, on Saturday there is the Pride Parade and Pride Festival, on Sunday the Pride Picnic and then there are the ROC Pride Games-a number of different tournaments for LGBTQ adults and friends.
+The third weekend in July the Out Alliance produces Rochester Pride.
+There are four signature Pride events including, the Pride Parade and Pride Festival, the Pride Picnic and the ROC Pride Games.
 Numerous other events occur in conjunction with Rochester Pride which is a celebration that attracts about 10,000 people, making it New York State's second-largest Pride celebration

-ImageOut: The Rochester Lesbian & Gay Film & Video Festival (imageout.org)- Each October, this 10-day event screens sought-after new material from around the world, including foreign films, short programs, documentaries and classics.
-The festival kicks off with an opening night party, and closes out with one too.
+ImageOut: The Rochester LGBT Film & Video Festival (October) This 10-day Festival screens sought-after new material from around the world, including foreign films, short programs, documentaries and classics.

 The Lilac Festival (May) features more than 500 varieties of Lilacs with art, music and food.